This post may contain affiliate links. Please see my disclosure policy for details.

 As I was wondering around, I kept thinking how this should be a regular thing in more places!

-I definitely felt that Bath in UK would look beautiful by candlelight or even Venice in Italy.
+I definitely felt that Bath in the UK would look beautiful by candlelight or even Venice in Italy.
 It just makes everything a little bit more special.
 Just one night where people switch off and make it all warm and romantic.